VictoriaArda/Nodejs_ES6-/README.md

 ## Usage

-My repo will create README.md
+This repo will create README.md automaticly

 ## License